rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 - Upload `countFSM.ino` onto the Arduino
 - Open the Serial Monitor and notice how the **state** changes with the Binary Counter

-Here is a Visual Depiction of the FSM:
+Here is a visual depiction of the FSM:

 ![Simple FSM](studio1FSM.png)